WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 Finally, when you cast a spell with a range of touch, your demon companion can deliver the spell as if it had cast the spell.
 Your companion must be within 100 feet of you, and it must use its reaction to deliver the spell when you cast it.
 If the spell requires an attack roll, you use your attack modifier for the roll.

+<div style='margin-top:-5px'></div>

 #### Sense Demons
+*2nd-level Study of Demonology feature*

+___
+<div style='margin-top:-6px'></div>

-Also at 2nd level, you gain the ability to occasionally sense the presence of demons due to your sensitivity to demonic energies.
+You gain the ability to sense the presence of demons due to your sensitivity to demonic energies.
 As an action, you can open your awareness to magically detect demons.
 Until the end of your next turn, you know the location of any demon within 60 feet of you that isn't behind total cover and that isn't protected from divination magic.
 This sense doesn't tell you anything about a creature's capabilities or identity.

 You can use this feature a number of times equal to your Intelligence modifier (minimum of once).
 You regain all expended uses when you finish a long rest.

 \columnbreak
 #### Soul Link
+*6th-level Study of Demonology feature*

+___
+<div style='margin-top:-6px'></div>

-At 6th level, while the demon is within 60 feet of you, half<br> of any damage you take (rounded up) is transferred to the demonic companion.
+While the demon is within 60 feet of you, half<br> of any damage you take (rounded up) is transferred to the demonic companion.

 Additionally, your demon companion can use its reaction in place of yours to generate a soul shard.

+<div style='margin-top:-5px'></div>

 #### Demonic Fury
+*10th-level Study of Demonology feature*

+___
+<div style='margin-top:-6px'></div>

-Beginning at 10th level, you gain a pool of energy you can use to empower your demon.
+You gain a pool of energy you can use to empower your demon.
 You have six points that you can use to gain one of the following effects, and you regain any expended points when you finish a long rest:
 - When you command your demon to take the Attack action, you can spend a point to give them advantage on the attack roll.
 - When your demon is forced to make a saving throw, you can spend a point as a reaction to give them advantage on the roll.

+<div style='margin-top:-5px'></div>

 #### Grimoire of Supremacy
+*14th-level Study of Demonology feature*

+___
+<div style='margin-top:-6px'></div>

-At 14th level, you can call upon the knowledge of the Grimoire of Supremacy to permanently evolve your demonic minion into a more powerful form.
+You call upon the knowledge of the Grimoire of Supremacy to permanently evolve your demonic minion into a more powerful form.
 It gains a number of benefits as mentioned in its entry in Part I of Appendix C.

+<div style='margin-top:-5px'></div>

 #### We Are Legion
+*18th-level Study of Demonology feature*

+___
+<div style='margin-top:-6px'></div>

-When you reach 18th level, you have managed to apply the teachings of the Grimoire of Supremacy to yourself, permanently transforming you into a demon.
+You apply the teachings of the Grimoire of Supremacy to yourself, permanently transforming yourself into a demon.
 You can gain two or more quirks from the Metamorphosis Quirks table (or come up with similar quirks) and the following abilities:

 - You sprout wings that grant you a fly speed equal to your movement speed.
 You can hide or unhide these wings as a bonus action.
 - You gain resistance to fire and necrotic damage.